mkierzenka/SWDevProj/report/doc.md

 demonstrating this can be found in tests/sorerTest.cpp.
 This test highlighted some memory leaks in our implementation, which have now all been fixed.

 We have implemented serialization for most of the necessary classes, and are able to use the key-value store for data storage and retrieval.
-The Trivial case provided to us in M2 passes.
+The Trivial case provided to us in M2 passes for smaller array sizes (1000 elements) but larger arrays (1000*1000) segfaults.

 We have a good amount of code cleanup to do; this includes removing unused code and print statements, and getting our previously written tests to compile and run.